vl43den/vl43den.github.io/_ctfs/tjctf/udp-png-extraction.md

 ---
-layout: post
+layout: challenge
 title: "TJCTF Challenge/forensics/packet-palette"
 date: 2025-06-11 12:00:00 +0000
-categories: [ctf]
+event: tjctf
+permalink: /writeups/tjctf/packet-palette/
 tags: [pcap, wireshark, tshark, python, png]
 ---
 ## Challenge Description

 We’re given a `.pcapng` containing UDP traffic on a non-standard port (1337).
 At first glance the payloads look like fixed-size blobs with repeating headers.
 Our goal: reconstruct an embedded PNG to recover the flag.